ncayllahua/GigisPizzaHOL/hol5967_userguide.md

 ![](./media/image12.png)

 Click in the hamburger icon on the top left side and menu will be shown.
-There select Platform Services(under More Oralce Cloud Services” Area)-\> Developer menu option.
+There select Platform Services (under More Oracle Cloud Services” Area)-\> Developer menu option.

 ![](./media/image13.png)